davitonn2/davitonn2/README.md

 <p>
   Hi 👋, I'm Davi!
 A passionate developer in training.

-  - 🌱 I’m currently studying Java, Spring Boot, Html, Css, and JavaScript
+  - 🌱 I’m currently studying Java, Spring Boot, JDBC, MySql and others!

-  - 💼 I currently work at AMcom
+  - 💼 I currently have the pleasure of being part of the AMcom team!
 </p>

 <!-- Dropdown -->